Kernix13/beginner-git-commands/README.md

 **Note**: `git fetch` is used to fetch all objects from the remote repo that don’t currently reside in the local working directory.
 You'll also often see`git fetch origin`.

+Finally:

-Finally, check the branch you are on, switch to main/master if not on that branch, create a new branch for your contributions, make your changes then check the status, add the changes, commit the changes, and finally push:
+1. Check the branch you are on, switch to main/master if not on that branch,
+1. Create a new branch for your contributions and make your changes then
+1. Check the status, add your changes and check status again, commit the changes, and then push the changes:

 ```
 git branch